How Wales rose from lowly depths to World Cup

 Wales' fans are loyal, and they represent their country with distinction.
 Tens of thousands of them travelled to France for Euro 2016, where they were recognised with an "outstanding contribution" award from Uefa.

-This Wales team - and the fan culture around it - is an expression of a confident independent football nation, one which will be strongly supported in Qatar, albeit with their LGBT supporters pledging a boycott of the tournament due to the host country's stance on gay rights..
+This Wales team - and the fan culture around it - is an expression of a confident independent football nation, one which will be strongly supported in Qatar, albeit with their LGBT supporters pledging a boycott of the tournament due to the host country's stance on gay rights.

+- THE HIDDEN WORLD OF FOOTBALL: The collapse of a football team run by a wannabe pop star

+- FEAST OF FOOTBALL: Chew over the week's football with Elis James